nerdynz/buefy-next-bulma-v1-scss/README.md

 # Getting Started

 1. pnpm add bulma
 2. clone this repo
-3. pnpm link -g from this cloned repo
+3. pnpm link -g from this cloned repo (might eventually get on NPM)
-4. pnpm link -g buefy-next-bulma-v1-scss in __ your repo __
+4. pnpm link -g buefy-next-bulma-v1-scss in **your repo**
-5. add bulma scripts to your package json in __ your repo __
+5. add bulma scripts to your package json in **your repo**

 ```
 "build-bulma": "sass --load-path=node_modules my-bulma-project.scss my-bulma-project.css",
 "start": "npm run build-bulma -- --watch"
 ```

 7. add a my-bulma-project.scss file with the following (rename it. i just want a consistant example)